ForgeRock/forgeops/docker/ds/ds-new/README.md

 To provide a custom schema file, add your custom file to the config/schema directory prior to building your image.
 There is a sample file in there for guidance.

+## Custom LDAP entries
+To provide an ldif file with custom ldap entries, add your custom file to:
+- ldif-ext/am-config/ for the am-config backend
+- ldif-ext/identities/ for the identities backend
+- ldif-ext/tokens/ for the tokens backend
+- ldif-ext/idm-repo/ for the openidm backend

+To update any other backends, please update ds-setup.sh to copy the files to the relevant setup-profile.

 ## Development

 See the inline comments in the Dockerfile and the docker-entrypoint.sh script.